-The NCRT can be used by (1) personnel from the Department of Defense Education Activity (DoDEA) and the Child Development/ Youth Programs (CD/YP) and (2) other sources such as parents or law enforcement personnel.
+The NCRT can be used by only by the DoDEA, CD/YP, and FAP.
 The tool consists of two parts.
 Section 1 is a Sexual Behavior Guide in which the alleged behavior is assessed by the approximate developmental age of the child.
-Section 2 consists of a series of questions for the referral source and for FAP to consider whether to engage the multidisciplinary team (MDT).
+Section 2 consists of a series of questions for the referral source and for FAP to consider whether to engage the MDT.

 In Part 1, there are separate sections for recording the behavior of children.
 Its purpose is to assist with categorizing the behavior for the DoDEA, CD/YP, and FAP.

 There are separate sections for recording the behavior of children if there is more than one child involved or if there is only a single child.
 Behaviors are categorized in age group intervals of 2-4, 5-9, 10-12, 13-18 years.
 The possible behaviors fall into three categories for each age group:

 Part 2 consists of instructions for DoDEA and CD/YP personnel to follow when the behavior falls into one of the three categories of behavior: normative, cautionary, or problematic.
 Included in these instructions is the decision for the FAP on whether to convene the MDT.

 Follow-on steps for management will be conducted by the organizations involved in the decisions by the MDT.

 The processes involved in the use of the NCRT do not function as in an Incident Determination Committee, in which an incident is determined as meeting or not meeting criteria.